-Rumor indicates that Nintendo is planning a new Super Smash Bros.
+Nintendo is reportedly planning a new Super Smash Bros.

 Stefani Couto

-Nintendo is reportedly interested in starting pre-production on a new Super Smash Bros. game, but the title's development would depend directly on Masahiro Sakurai, the franchise's creator.
-According to recent rumors, the company is respecting Sakurai's time, as he is currently working on Kirby Air Riders, his latest personal project.
+Nintendo is reportedly interested in starting pre-production on a new Super Smash Bros., but the title's development would depend directly on Masahiro Sakurai, the franchise's creator.
+According to recent rumors, the company is respecting Sakurai's time, as he is currently working on Kirby Air Riders, his most recent personal project.

-Although there is no official confirmation, it is speculated that the release of the next Smash may only happen after the completion of the new Kirby game, which would have received the green light from Nintendo as it was a long-standing desire of the developer.
+Although there is no official confirmation, it is speculated that the release of the next Smash game may only happen after the completion of the new Kirby game, which reportedly received the green light from Nintendo as it was a long-standing wish of the developer.

 Super Smash Bros.